DamBasement/vintage-tv/README.md

 # DamBasement.github.io Project-Website

 Hi!
-This is my personal web page.
+This is r3d f0x's web page.

-Super simple and nostalgic imo. :)
+Super simple and nostalgic 💔

-I am still working on mobile rendering
+Enjoy it on your phone, tablet or laptop.

-Stay tuned, more to come!
+Stay tuned, more to come, we just started!